rizinorg/rizin/DEVELOPERS.md

 an open standard to communicate in a clear way licenses and copyrights, among other things, of a software.
-All files in the repository should either have an header specifying the copyright and the license that apply or an entry in .reuse/dep5 file.
+All files in the repository should either have an header specifying the copyright and the license that apply or an entry in the [REUSE.toml](REUSE.toml) file.
 All pieces of code copied from other projects should have a license/copyright entry as well.

 In particular, the SPDX header may look like:
 ```C